Private ML marketplaces

-- Due to mismatch in representation between training data and test data e.g., insfficient data, duplicate data may be priced for reducing error.
+One downside of this approach is that due to mismatches in representation between training data and test data (e.g., insfficient data), we could easily end up with a market in which duplicate data may be priced for reducing error.

-Solution: .
-That is overfit to with until the resulting approximation does not price duplicate data.
+That is, we can overfit to with until the resulting approximation does not price duplicate data.

-For trading additional trading data fairly and practically, we introduce Mode-Data Efficacy approaches, based on model approcimation of black-box models, that prices the data without training it on the original model.
+In summary, for trading additional trading data fairly and practically, Mode-Data Efficacy approaches based on model approximation of black-box models can be used.
+More specifically, these approaches price the data without training it on the original model.

 Approximating the effect of data on the model through model approximation (Model-Data Efficacy) is a moderately practical solution to preserve model and data privacy.
 Model extraction, for example, can be used for fair pricing.
 That is, useless data can be priced minimally whil useful data can be priced high.

 |Giving up data||High||Low||High||Low||Default ML|